 Using clove essential oil for toothache and gum disease really works!
 Yes, I know because I use it.

-Even though I don’t have problem with cavities, I have been battling gum disease on and since my childhood days.
+Even though I don’t have cavities and only experience toothache once in a while, I have been battling with gum disease on and off since my childhood days.

-It really got worse as I grew older and I have discovered that the one thing that gave me relief is oil pulling with coconut oil and a few drops of clove oil.
+It really got worse as I grew older!
+Fortunately, I recently discovered that oil pulling with coconut oil and a few drops of clove oil really gives me relief.

-So today, we are going to look at 4 different ways you can use clove oil for tooth pain and gum disease.
+However, this article will focus on different ways you can use clove bud oil for tooth pain and gum disease.

 Cloves are most commonly found in a variety of cuisines.
 However, they are also used in herbal medicines.
 Cloves make gingerbread and pickles delicious.
 They add the warmth to chai and other mulled drinks.